jsogarro/hypestyle/README.md

-# Flask REST API
+# HypeStyle

-> A simple REST service written in Flask
+> A simple Flask REST service that can be used to search for things hypebeasts like